jacobwow1/text_game/README.md

 - `id`: Unique string ID.
 - `text`: The dialogue text.
 - `speaker`: Name of the speaker.
+- `sequence`: (Optional) A list of additional dialogue nodes to show in sequence.
+    - Each object in the list has a `speaker` and `text` field.
 - `choices`: List of options.
 *Note: If choices are left empty, the dialogue will be given an "End conversation" option.*